 At least twice a year, take a walk along your fence line with the specific goal of inspecting your corner posts.
 Look for any signs of leaning or shifting.
 Check to see that the posts and rails are still securely installed and tighten any fasteners that may have loosened over time.
 Pay close attention to the corner brackets to ensure they are firm and holding strong.
 For cleaning, a simple solution of mild soap and water is usually all you need to wash away dirt and grime.
 Gently scrub with a soft cloth or brush, then rinse with a hose.
 Avoid using harsh chemicals or abrasive cleaners, as they can damage the vinyl’s finish.

-Fix Damage and Stability Issues
+How to Fix Minor Damage and Wobbles

 If you notice a post is leaning or feels unstable, it’s important to address it quickly.
 The stability of a corner post is directly related to its initial installation.
 As experts from The Ranching Guide point out, deep post holes and proper bracing are crucial for preventing leaning and shifting over time.
 If the issue seems minor, you may be able to reinforce the post by packing more soil or gravel around its base.
 However, for significant movement or damage, it’s best to call in professionals.
 Proper repairs might involve re-setting the post, which is critical for maintaining the structural integrity of your entire fence, especially for larger commercial fencing projects.